DanielZhuGY/Capstone/README.md

 ## 2. Dashboard for upstream process

-The dashboard system is based on a library called 'Dash'[??].
+The dashboard system is based on a library called [Dash](https://dash.plotly.com/).
 Two functions are embedded in the dashboard system.
+Dash library is a powerful
 |Page|Usage|
 |-|-|
 |Time series line chart|Empty samples are dropped automatically.
 Is able to conduct comparison between both different samples as well as different process conditions|